univention/univention-corporate-server/doc/manual/mail/management.rst

 the |UCSUCRV| :envvar:`mail/postfix/policy/listfilter` on the mail server must be set to ``yes`` and Postfix restarted.

-*Users that are allowed to send e-mails to the group* and *Groups that are allowed to send e-mails to the group* can be specified under *Advanced settings*.
+*Users that are allowed to send emails to the group* and *Groups that are allowed to send emails to the group* can be specified under *Advanced settings*.
 If a field is set here, only authorized users/groups are allowed to send mails.